 But you can’t really blame people.
 They don’t see the effort going on and don’t know of the sacrifices made to get there.

 It is human nature to attribute essentially “luck” to the good we see in the lives of others.

 Take even seeing someone who is very skilled at something, be it anything from athletics to instruments.
 We hear someone playing piano flawlessly and marvel at how talented they are.
 Do we ever pause to think about how much work went into developing that talent?

 When I was in high school, I was at a church leader’s house.
 Her daughter-in-law was furiously playing their grand piano in the other room.
 My leader explained her daughter-in-law was working on a master’s degree of some sort in piano–it was a long time ago; I can’t remember what she was officially working toward.
 What I do remember is that she was required to practice 10 hours a DAY.
 A day!
 Yet we would hear that playing and think, “Wow!
-She is talented!” and probably wish we had been given that talent.
+She is talented!
+How lucky she is to be so talented!” and probably wish we had been given that talent.
 I know some people have talents that just come naturally, but most things we see as talents in others are the result of effort on their part.

 Just remember the comment isn’t intended to be a jab at you or an effort to undermine anything you have done.
 Those people are out there, but most make comments innocently.
 Respond in kind.